Maisy-ML/nasr-service-model/draft-chen-nasr-service-model-00.md

 The trusted path provision includes but is not limited to the following parameters.

-Node Type: NFV or Hardware, this field is used to identify whether the node is of hardware type or virtualization software type, different node type have different security configurations.
+Node Type: NFV or Hardware, this field is used to identify whether the node is of hardware type or virtualization software type, different node types have different security configurations.

 Node Security Configuration: the node's basic security configuration baseline possessed by the node(such as router) itself, include security hardening, attack perception and so on.

 L2/L3 Security Feature: used to identify whether to enable authentication and encryption on L2 or L3.
-L2 authentication can based on the device's MAC address and encryption can use MACsec; L3 can provide end-to-end authentication and encryption, such as VPN.
+L2 authentication can be based on the device's MAC address and encryption can use MACsec; L3 can provide end-to-end authentication and encryption, such as VPN.

 Connection Reliability Feature: Maximal occupancy level, Isolation, Diversity.<RFC 9543>.
 The maximal occupancy level specifies the number of flows to be admitted and optionally a maximum number of countable resource units (e.g., IP or MAC addresses).
 Isolation refers to the division of traffic , a customer may request that its traffic is isolated from the other network traffic supported by the same provider.
 Diversity allows connections based on different underlying network constructions.